jeff-160/CTF-writeups/Dreamhack/Make 01/README.md

 However, recalling that the result of the expression must be either `0` or `1`, we cannot simply get the webpage to display the full flag.

-Hence, we have to result to blind SSTI and leak the flag one character at a time.
+Hence, we have to resort to blind SSTI and leak the flag one character at a time.
 We can do this by simply getting every successive index and comparing it against a charset.
 To cast the boolean result to an integer, we just need to add `0` to the result.

 Note that `b` is set to `0` so that it doesn't affect our payload result.